corazza/corazza.github.io/_posts/2020-01-13-a-game-in-a-pure-language-part-1-introduction-and-problems-with-idris.markdown

 There are probably some aspects of my code that worsen this problem, such as liberal use of `do` notation and overloaded `>>=`, but they're still basically things you'd encounter in most real-world codebases, and the worst case is an important reference point.

 A related problem is memory usage by the IDE integration of `idrisc`.
-There's a memory leak and I could only do like 15 actions before I had to restart Atom!
+There's a memory leak and I could only do like 15 actions before I have to restart Atom!

 ### 2. Bad error messages